Parambrata-Das/Calculator-app-repo/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork this project to expand features like file management persistence, data searching, or ascending roll sorting mechanisms.
+Feel free to fork this project to expand features like calculation with multiple oparation at a time, history feature to store calculation history.